 It's also important to note that the knees initially widen to come into the pose.
 However, the final action of the legs is adduction to squeeze the knees into the upper arms or shoulders.

 Understanding the actions the joints and muscles perform in a certain yoga pose, such as Bakasana, is essential to understanding proper alignment in your yoga practice.
-That's why we created a free ebook for you, which summarizes some the most important alignment principles so you can use it as a reference guide throughout your practice.
+That's why we created a free yoga asana ebook for you, which summarizes most important alignment cues for 10 of the most common yoga poses so you can use it as a reference guide in your yoga practice.

 3. How Do You Hold Crow (Bakasana) For More Than 2 Seconds?